orcasound/orcanode/README.md

 ## Deployment

-If you would like to add a node to the Orcasound hydrophone network, contact admin@orcasound.net for guidance on how to participate.
+If you would like to add a node to the Orcasound hydrophone network, read through our [Administrative Handbook](https://github.com/orcasound/.github/wiki#3-administrative-handbook) and then contact admin@orcasound.net if you have any questions.

 ## Built With